-To start, the poem welcomes the reader with the tender voice of the protagonist, endeavouring to evince how absurd it is for her to deny him via the image of flea.
+To start, the poem welcomes the reader with the tender voice of the protagonist.
+He is endeavouring to evince how absurd it is for her to deny him via the image of flea.
 He painstakingly wants her to observe the flea while sucking their blood and mingling them into one:

 How little that which thou deny’st me is;